 AmEx Open Forum Example: Help Small Businesses Do More Business.
 To become the largest source of inbound leads.

-I provided spreadsheets to help anyone conduct a content audit and measure their content marketing results:
+I provided a spreadsheet to help anyone measure their content marketing results:

 Content Marketing Dashboard and Reporting Template